thejsway/thejsway/manuscript/chapter18.md

 ## Animate page elements

-The previous solutions were convenient for making our pages a bit more dynamic, but weren't enough for adding real-time animation.
+The previous solutions were convenient for making our pages a bit more dynamic, but weren’t enough for adding real-time animation.
 Let's look at a better-performing solution.

 Take, for example, the movement of a `<div>` type element from left to right on the page.
 We start with the following HTML and CSS code that display a red block on the page.